 In most areas of the country, the winter of 2013-2014 was one for the books.
 Along with bitter-cold temps and biting winds, there was snow, snow and more snow.
 Anyone offering the services of their snow plows or chain saws to clean up debris undoubtedly raked in significant cash.
 The Farmers Almanac predicts that the summer of 2014 will be similarly adventuresome, with sticky-hot conditions and precipitous precipitation.
 With a truck, toolbox, yard tools, and word-of-mouth, you should be swimming in work.

 If you’re collecting unemployment insurance, you will also need to check out the regulations in your state on part-time work and self-employment before proceeding to avoid jeopardizing your benefits.
 Depending on where you live, you may be able to collect benefits while establishing yourself as a self-employed worker through the Self-Employment Assistance Program (SEAP).
 If you qualify, you will be excused from the requirement to look for paid wage jobs while retaining your unemployment benefits.

-While several of the above suggestions will allow you to begin earning money fairly quickly, none represent get-rich quick schemes.
+While several of the above suggestions will allow you to begin earning money fairly quickly, none represent get-rich-quick schemes.
 You must be prepared to promote your services and of course, to perform the work for which you are being paid.
-Even with these caveats, you may discover that you are perfectly suited for self employment.
+Even with these caveats, you may discover that you are ideally suited for self-employment.
 After all, it is often cheaper to work from home and ditch the traditional job altogether.